You are here

-The Internet could well be considered the largest publishing house on Earth, and online communication is fast becoming a key component of many jobs across various industries.
-Unfortunately, the rules of Web writing are different from those of print, so even experienced writers and editors can find themselves at a loss when faced with Web copy, to say nothing of those who were not professional communicators in the first place.
+The Internet could well be considered the largest publishing house on Earth, and online communication is a key component of many jobs across various industries.
+The way people approach online content, however, is vastly different from how they approach print, so communicators must adapt their processes and techniques to better address the needs of online audiences.
+Even the most experienced writers and editors can find themselves at a loss when attempting to produce good web copy—to say nothing of those who aren’t wordsmiths in the first place!